OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 ##### CWE
 - CWE-326: Inadequate Encryption Strength
 - CWE-327: Use of a Broken or Risky Cryptographic Algorithm
+- CWE-329: Not Using a Random IV with CBC Mode

 ### Testing for Usage of ECB Mode